-Last Saturday we added Ohio to our existing canvasses in Arizona, Nevada, Florida, Georgia, North Carolina, Pennsylvania and Wisconsin — all critical states that will determine the Senate majority for the next two years.
-Since it is hurricane season, not sure anyone is surprised we got rained out in Florida.
+We have now added Ohio to our existing canvasses in Arizona, Nevada, Florida, Georgia, North Carolina, Pennsylvania and Wisconsin — all critical states that will determine the Senate majority for the next two years.

-The rising price of gas jumped up as the Top Issue from our questionnaire in Arizona, Georgia and Ohio this week.
-The Economy, which broadly means concerns over recession or tourism, was the most frequent response in Georgia and Pennsylvania.
+The rising price of gas was the Top Issue from our questionnaire in Arizona, Georgia and Ohio this week.
+The Economy, which broadly means concerns over recession or tourism, was the most frequent concern in Florida and Wisconsin.
 Inflation was the number 1 issue North Carolina and Nevada.
 Gun Violence was the most frequent response in Pennsylvania.
 We continue to hear a lot of comments about price increases and how it is effecting voters’ wallets.
 And people continue to tell us that Democrats should talk about it more, and, more specifically, that we should be more forward looking and outline steps to address it.

-The number 2 issue was different in most states: Gun Violence was the second most frequent issue mentioned in North Carolina and Wisconsin; Gas Prices was second in Georgia and Pennsylvania; in Arizona it was Crime; Reproductive Rights was second in Nevada; and the Economy was second in Ohio.
+Gas Prices was the number 2 issue was different in Florida and Pennsylvania.
+Gun Violence was the second most frequent issue mentioned in Arizona and Georgia.
+Reproductive Rights was second in North Carolina and Wisconsin.
+In Ohio it was Crime; and the Economy was second in Nevada.